Wojtekb30/Wojtekb30/README.md

 Here I publish my projects and software, at least most of them.\
 I code mostly in Python, but I know and can work with most programming languages.
 I am also always happy to provide tech support.\
 Consider giving stars to my repositories.
-It motivates me and shows me what's worth further development.
+It motivates me and shows me what's worth developing further.
 Thank you!\
 My achievements are hidden though.
 GitHub is a tool for professional work and therefore should never have them.
 Also, they can be easily faked on your own repos, therefore they're worthless.\
 Visit my website - birdtech.pl , this is also where you can find more ways to contact me.